Typically, the rash starts around the navel, appears during the 2nd or 3rd trimester, and disappears within a few weeks or months after delivery.

 The rash of pemphigoid gestationis can begin as flat or raised red spots that often first form on the abdomen around the navel.
 Then blisters develop and the rash spreads.
 The blisters are small or large, irregularly shaped, and fluid-filled.
 The rash is extremely itchy.
 The rash can spread to the rest of the body, including the trunk, arms, legs, palms, and soles.
 The face and mouth are usually not affected.

 The rash usually appears during the 2nd or 3rd trimester.
 However, it may appear earlier or immediately after delivery.
 Typically, the rash worsens soon after delivery and disappears within a few weeks or months.
 It often reappears during subsequent pregnancies and sometimes reappears if the woman later takes oral contraceptives.
-It can also reappear while women are having their periods or when the ovaries release an egg (at ovulation).
+It can also reappear while women are having their period or when their ovaries release an egg (at ovulation).

 Usually, the baby is unaffected.
 But occasionally, the baby is born with a similar rash, which usually disappears without treatment within a few weeks.
-Also when women have pemphigoid gestationis, the risk of problems, including death of the baby, are increased if the baby is born prematurely or has not grown as much as expected (intrauterine growth restriction Small-for-Gestational-Age (SGA) Newborn A newborn who weighs less than 90% of newborns of the same gestational age at birth (below the 10th percentile) is considered small for gestational age.
+Also when women have pemphigoid gestationis, the risk of problems, including death of the baby, are increased if the baby is born prematurely or has not grown as much as expected (intrauterine growth restriction Small-for-Gestational-Age (SGA) Newborns A newborn who weighs less than 90% of newborns of the same gestational age at birth (below the 10th percentile) is considered small for gestational age.
 Newborns may be small because their parents... read more ).

 Diagnosis of Pemphigoid Gestationis